menu

-Arthur is a blue-collar town, with 52.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Arthur is generally considered to be a blue-collar town.
+52.63% of the Arthur workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Arthur is a village of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Arthur who work in office and administrative support (15.79%), teaching (10.53%), and community and social services (5.26%).

 Overall, Arthur’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.